mendix/docs/content/en/docs/refguide/modeling/integration/data-importer/_index.md

 ## 1 Introduction

-The **Data Importer** allows you to import an Excel file and choose which sheet and which columns from that sheet you want to import.
-During the *design-time* flow, you can preview the data that you would like to import and also create an NPE (non-persistable entity) in your domain model corresponding to your input.
-During *run-time* you can use the Data Importer Document created earlier in the *design-time* to import data from input Excel file(s).
+The Data Importer allows you to import an Excel file and choose which sheet and columns you want to import.
+During the design-time flow, you can preview the data that you would like to import and create a non-persistable entity (NPE) in your domain model that corresponds to your input.
+During run-time, you can use the Data Importer Document created earlier to import data from input Excel file(s).

 {{% alert color="info" %}}
-The **Data Importer** is available in Studio Pro [10.4](/releasenotes/studio-pro/10.4/) and above.
+The Data Importer is available in Studio Pro [10.4](/releasenotes/studio-pro/10.4/) and above.
 {{% /alert %}}

 ### 1.1 Typical Use Cases

-This Data Importer extesnion allows you to import data from Excel files directly into your app.
-You can create *Data Importer Document* to define which columns to import from a given Excel or worksheet, an NPE to hold the imported data along with source-to-target mapping.
-Later you can use the Data Import Document to import data from file(s) as the need may be.
+This Data Importer extension allows you to import data from Excel files directly into your app.
+You can create a Data Importer Document to define which columns to import from a given Excel or worksheet, an NPE to hold the imported data along with source-to-target mapping.
+Then, you can use the Data Import Document to import data from file(s) as the need may be.

 ### 1.2 Features {#features}